haakanergun/track_radar_bot/README.md

 ## How to Use

 1. Mention the bot's username in a tweet containing a video, or ask for the song's name in a reply to a tweet containing a video.
-2. The bot will analyze the video, identify thesong, and reply with the song information.
+2. The bot will analyze the video, identify the song, and reply with the song information.

 ## Supported Languages